-Evaluation manual PPP EU part Chapter 7 Terrestrial; bees Version 2.0; January 2014 Evaluation manual PPP EU part Chapter 7 Terrestrial; bees Version 2.1; October 2016 Paragraph and page number Short explanation of old EM situation Paragraph and page number New situation in the updated E.M.
+Evaluation manual PPP EU part Chapter 7 Terrestrial; bees Version Date Paragraph Changes 2.1 October 2016 New situation in the updated E.M.
 Text from data requirements deleted from the Manual, replaced with reference/links to Regulations (EU) No 283/2013 and 284/2013.
 Short list of data requirements included in the text.
 Formatting changes.
 Updating references to Regulation (EC) No 1107/2009 More detailed information about the risk assessment.
+2.2 January 2020 Update to discuss the new EU MRL honey guidance and give guidance on how to use chronic data in the risk assessment of products.
+1 Sentence included on the administrative EFSA guidance